 Derivative financial instruments are financial contracts, the value of which is derived from the value of the underlying assets, indices, interest rates or currency rates.
 The Plan uses derivatives to manage financial risk and to enhance returns.
 Derivative contracts are transacted either in the over-the-counter (OTC) market or on regulated exchanges.
-Derivative financial instruments held by the Plan consist of foreign exchange forward contracts and interest rate futures.
+Derivative financial instruments held by the Plan consist of foreign exchange forward contracts, interest rate futures and total return swaps.